aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### A Helper for the Auth State

-Another helpful piece of code in your app would be a class (or 'service' in Angular terminology) that returns the current user authentication state.
+Another helpful piece of code would be a class (or 'service' in Angular terminology) that returns the current user authentication state.
 You can use this service to control what authenticated or authenticated users can do in your application.
-For example, in our Todo app, all unauthenticated users will be able to access to *Home Tab*, but only authenticated users will be able to access the *Todo List* tab.
+For example, in our Todo app, all unauthenticated users will access to *Home Tab*, but only authenticated users will access the *Todo List* tab.

-You can provide this logic in your app in many different ways, but with Ionic, you can use *Events* service for subscribing to authentication status changes.
-Also, this requires the module who is responsible for the auth - this is HomeTab module - will publish *data:AuthState* messages in the first place.
+You can share the auth state in your app in many different ways, but in Ionic,  *Events* service provides a quite useful mechanism; a module can publish *data:AuthState* event messages and other modules can listen to *data:AuthState* events to take actions for state changes.

+Let's implement a service which subscribes to auth state changes.
+We will use this service in different modules to retrieve the auth state.

 Create the file  *src/app/services/auth-route-guard.ts* with the following code: